Philip Anschutz: Rail and petroleum businesses

 In May 2003, New York Attorney General Eliot Spitzer reached a settlement with Anschutz after filing a civil complaint accusing Anschutz of accepting IPO shares from Salomon Smith Barney in exchange for Qwest's investment banking business.
 Anschutz denied any wrongdoing but volunteered to donate a total of $4.4 million to settle the case as long as he selected the recipient organizations in advance.
 Anschutz paid $100,000 to each of 32 New York nonprofit philanthropic groups, as well as $200,000 to each of six law schools.
 In return, Spitzer dropped his civil suit.
 The payment was roughly equal to his profit from the practice of IPO "spinning"; thus, he actually suffered no penalty.
 Spitzer's suit was panned in a Wall Street Journal editorial headlined "The Anschutz Ransom".
 The U.S. Securities and Exchange Commission and the U.S. Department of Justice extensively investigated Qwest officials and determined there was no justification for taking action against any board member.
 The Denver Post summarized the implications for Anschutz: "Not only is Qwest founder and board member Philip Anschutz not a defendant in the long-awaited civil case against the regime of former Qwest chief executive Joe Nacchio, he doesn't even merit a mention in the 50-page complaint."

 In February 2006, the Denver Rocky Mountain News reported that Anschutz would not run for reelection to the boards of Qwest and Union Pacific and would resign from the board of Regal Entertainment Group so as to focus on his other investments.

 On June 24, 2008, it was announced that Anschutz would buy Xanterra Parks and Resorts, which had purchased the Grand Canyon Railway in 2007.
 In 2011, it was announced that Anschutz had purchased the Oklahoma Publishing Company, and as part of their assets The Broadmoor and the Manitou and Pike's Peak Railway in Colorado Springs and Manitou Springs respectively.

 Effective August 1, 2010, Xanterra Parks and Resorts purchased and assumed management of Kingsmill Resort.
 Xanterra purchased the resort from Busch Properties, Inc. (BPI).

-Entertainment – Anschutz Entertainment Group
+Anschutz Entertainment Group

 The Anschutz Entertainment Group (AEG) is a sporting and music entertainment presenter and a subsidiary of The Anschutz Corporation.
 It is the world's largest owner of sports teams, sports events, and sports venues.
 It is also the owner of entertainment venues and under AEG Live the world's second-largest presenter of live music and entertainment events after Live Nation.
 Through AEG Live, it owns the Coachella Valley Music and Arts Festival.

 On September 18, 2012, Anschutz announced he was putting AEG up for sale, but he decided not to accept any of the bids, and on March 14, 2013, took AEG off the market.